AksharJ47/Project4/README.md

 In order to make your improvements, we have a few instructions to guide you:
   - **Only modify the sections of the base `edsa_recommender.py` file which have been indicated**.
 The code which has been designated to be left unaltered is used to provide a standard interface during our automated testing of your app.
 Changing this code may result in our system assigning you a mark of 0 :(

   - **Do not modify the function name and signature for the `*_model` functions in `collaborative_based.py` and `content_based.py`**.
 As stated above, these functions are used during automated testing.
-You are, however, supposed to modify/improve the content of these functions with your algorithms developed within Task 1 of the Unsupervised Predict.
+You are, however, supposed to modify/improve the content of these functions with your algorithms developed within Task 1.

   - **Add additional data where needed**.
 The data files which we've provided you within this repo template serve only as examples.
 For correct/improved functioning, you may need to add additional data files from sources such as the Kaggle challenge in Task 1, or the S3 bucket provided to you during this sprint. (**NB:** Github doesn't accept large file uploads during a commit.
 As such, you may need to keep only local copies of your data files.
 Have a look at how to exclude files from your git commits using a `.gitignore` file [here](https://docs.github.com/en/github/using-git/ignoring-files))